CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_ConfigurePrivilegedIdentityManagementForAADRoles.md

 #### Task 3 - Activate your Microsoft Entra ID roles

-When you need to assume an Azure AD role, you can request activation by opening **My roles** in Privileged Identity Management.
+When you need to assume an Microsoft Entra ID role, you can request activation by opening **My roles** in Privileged Identity Management.

 1. From the **Search, resources, services, and docs** bar, look for Privileged.